tyler-kemnitz/OpenGhost/README.md

 - 5V 5A USB-C power supply (5V 3A is suitable as well, but the former is recommended)
 - 4x M2.5x14 mm screws
 - 3D printed STL files in `/stl_files`
 - Camera (optional).
-The one shown in the demo's is the [Raspberry Pi Camera Module 3](https://www.raspberrypi.com/products/camera-module-3/)
+The one shown is the [Raspberry Pi Camera Module 3](https://www.raspberrypi.com/products/camera-module-3/)

 ### Software